12 rational curves on Enriques surfaces: Divisors of Kodaira type

 \begin{lemm} If $\#\Gamma>9$ and $H^2\gg 0$, then $\Gamma$ is parabolic. \end{lemm}

 \begin{proof} By Corollary \ref{cor:para} (i), $\Gamma$ cannot be elliptic, so we assume it to be hyperbolic.
 By Lemma \ref{lem:Kodaira_type}, $\Gamma$ contains a parabolic subgraph $\Gamma_0$ which may be extended by a single curve $C\in\Gamma$ to a hyperbolic subgraph $\Gamma'\subset\Gamma$.
-Presently, there are only finitely many possible configurations for $\Gamma_0$, and using the Hodge Index Theorem as in \cite[\S 6]{RS24}, the same holds for $\Gamma'$.
-The maximum of all $H_{\Gamma'}^2$ thus gives an upper bound for $H^2$. \end{proof}
+Presently, there are only finitely many possible configurations for $\Gamma_0$; by the above restrictions \eqref{eq:02}--\eqref{eq:<=2}, the same holds for $\Gamma'$.
+Finally, by \eqref{eq:intrinsic}, the maximum of all self-intersections $H_{\Gamma'}^2$ gives an upper bound for $H^2$. \end{proof}